 When in doubt, a caregiver trained in first aid can quickly recognise an emergency and provide initial care until professional help arrives.

-A caregiver can do first aid interventions to keep the situation in control while emergency services are on the way.
-It can be true in cases of severe burns, bone fractures, stroke, head trauma, and the like.
+A caregiver can provide first aid to keep a casualty stable and a situation under control while emergency services are on the way.
+This can be true for conditions such as severe burns, bone fractures, stroke, head trauma, and more.

 First aid intervention can make a difference.
 Know how to utilise available items in a first aid kit to prevent the situation from becoming worse.

 Caregivers equipped with first aid knowledge are confident in their skills and ability to help in emergencies.
-It also boosts their confidence in attending a wide range of non-medical day-to-day situations.
+The training can also boost their confidence in a range of day-to-day situations and environments – knowing they’ll know what to do in a crisis.

 The Bottom Line

-Learning first aid for caregivers, whether in person or a zoom course, can help everyone safe in life-threatening situations.
+Learning first aid for caregivers, whether in person or via online zoom training, can help everyone safe in life-threatening situations.

 Getting a first-aid certificate is also a great way to show potential employers that you are qualified to provide care to people in need.